max0x7ba/atomic_queue/README.md

 # TODO
 1. More benchmarks.
-2. Benchmark that compares all variants automatically.
+2. Benchmarks that compares all variants automatically.
+3. Documentation.